-What Is the FUPA?
+What Is the meaning of FUPA?

 The New Partridge Dictionary of Slang and Unconventional English says that the FUPA is a slang term for fatty upper pubic area.
 Another term for it is panniculus or pannus.
 It refers to the area between the belly button and the mons pubis.

-What Causes a FUPA?
+What causes a FUPA?

 Obesity is an epidemic in America, causing heart disease, type 2 diabetes, as well as the FUPA for some.
 But why do some overweight or obese people get the FUPA while others do not?

-Blame it on your genes.
 Genetics is the main reason why some people develop the FUPA.
 Your genes tell your body where to store extra fat, and unfortunately, where to take it from first when you start to lose weight.
 For this reason, the abdomen and the groin area are major trouble spots that resist most reduction efforts.

-You’re getting older.
 It’s not your imagination: those pants you fit into just fine a few years ago are getting a little tighter around the midsection.
 As we get older, we lose lean muscle mass, gain more fat, and find it more difficult to maintain our weight than before.

 In fact, the Centers for Disease Control (CDC) say that just over 40% of Americans aged between 40 and 59 years are obese, while 37% of those over age 60 are as well.
 Both rates are higher than for adults under the age of 39.

-You’re stressed out.
 Being under a lot of stress for a prolonged period not only predisposes you to gain weight, but it also makes it more likely that you will accumulate fat in the areas you least want it, such as the abdomen and groin.
 The culprit is the stress hormone, cortisol.

-You’ve had a baby.
 You love your children, but let’s be honest: pregnancy is not kind to women’s bodies.
 Aside from the expected weight gain while you are pregnant, it can also weaken the muscles around your lower abdomen, causing the skin to sag.

-You gained or lost a lot of weight.
 Whenever you gain or lose a large amount of weight, you increase your chances of developing extra, loose skin.

 Losing weight overall will help to reduce the size of your FUPA.
 For the best results, combine a sensible diet with regular exercise.
 In a 2012 study of obese postmenopausal women, researchers determined that the women who changed their diet and exercised more had the most favorable outcomes in terms of weight loss and weight maintenance.